 The cachet of a seasoned orchestra means that they are more likely to receive offers of work via word-of-mouth recommendations, and so the demand for the orchestra goes up.
 Don’t be surprised if you find a major orchestra charging prices far higher than the costs above!

-The prices above don’t include travel expenses, so you should consider how far the orchestra will be travelling to get to your event.
+The prices above to hire an orchestra don’t include travel expenses, so you should consider how far the orchestra will be travelling to get to your event.
 In most cases, if an orchestra is not local to your event, they will travel by coach, and depending on the size of the group this can become relatively expensive.
 You may wish to explore free quote information from transport providers online to get an idea of what to expect.

 Because there is so much equipment to carry, orchestras will usually charge a porterage fee to cover delivery and setup.
 Some groups will quote porterage and travel separately from their own fee while others will simply charge a lump sum.